 The project also includes an additive design options for the construction of a multipurpose room, a larger storage facility, a parking area and demolition.

-The facilities will include an elevator, special foundations, fire protection and alarm systems, and Energy Management Control System (EMCS) connection.
+Specialty systems or equipment includes includes an elevator, special foundations, fire protection and alarm systems, and Energy Management Control System (EMCS) connection.
 The facility also includes air supply, filtration, ventilation and exhaust systems, along with HVAC systems, heating boilers, water chillers, cooling towers and

-The project utilities will include on-site electric, communications, water, sewer, and gas distribution and/or collection lines that will tie into utilities being constructed to the project site by others, allowing the new building to seamlessly integrate with Joint Base Langley-Eustis’s existing systems without impacting the critical mission being carried out at the complex.
+The project utilities include on-site electric, communications, water, sewer, and gas distribution and collection lines that tie in with utilities being constructed on the project site by others, allowing the new building to seamlessly integrate with Joint Base Langley-Eustis’s existing systems without impacting the critical mission being carried out at the complex.

-The project includes demolishing (10) buildings at Joint Base Langley-Eustis, VA.
+The project included demolishing (10) buildings at Joint Base Langley-Eustis, VA.

 Execution was made possible by mission partners – the installation’s 733rd Civil Engineer Division and 128th AVB.